adedamola26/data-pipeline-4-online-retail/README.md

 # End-to-End Data Pipeline For An E-rerail Company's Customer Transaction Dataset

 In this project, I implement an Airflow-based pipeline,  extracting data from a REST API.
-The goal was to generate tailored reports for a dashboard while running data integrity checks in BigQuery using Soda.
+The goal was to generate tailored reports for a dashboard while running data quality checks on BigQuery using Soda.

 ## Workflow